turner1979/fundz-angular/README.md

 - Delete fund
 - Change colour assigned to fund

-Data is not persisted with a backend database, it's saved on local storage for simplicity of demonstration.
+Data is not persisted with a backend database, it's saved on local storage for simplicity of demo.

 ## Notes

 The app demonstrates the use of the following:

+- Creating components
-- Creating Components
+- Creating services
-- Creating Services
+- Creating custom input components
 - Routing
 - Using models ( Typescript interfaces )
 - Using Observables ( with RxJs )